|Communication Grammar V (Political Economy)||774GRC5|

 |Theoretical exposition of the contents the scientific area; discussions in the classroom; integration of methods, concepts, theories and knowledge in the scientific area; developing interactive competences in the classroom; demonstration of oral and written communication skills of expert assessment contents; selection of methods of information management.|

-(6) Randall Henning, C. (2017), Tangled Governance: International Regime Complexity, the Troika, and the Euro Crisis, Oxford: Oxford University Press.
+(7) Randall Henning, C. (2017), Tangled Governance: International Regime Complexity, the Troika, and the Euro Crisis, Oxford University Press.

-(7) Sandbu, M. (2015), Europe’s Orphan – The Future of the Euro and the Politics of Debt, Princeton (NJ): Princeton University Press.
+(8) Sandbu, M. (2015), Europe’s Orphan – The Future of the Euro and the Politics of Debt, Princeton University Press.